 Then, you will travel along the Silver Coast, through the Landes de Gascogne Forest, to discover some of the greatest Atlantic beaches: Biscarosse, Seignosse, Hossegor…

-You will arrive in Biarritz in late afternoon.
-You will then be free to settle at the hotel before roaming in this peaceful city nicknamed “Queen of the Beaches”.
+You will arrive in Biarritz by late afternoon.
+You will then be free to settle down at the hotel before roaming in this peaceful city nicknamed “Queen of the Beaches”.
 Walk through the Old Port and enjoy the locals’ gentle lifestyle.

 Night in Biarritz.

 Biarritz – Argelès-Gazost (265 km - 165 mil...